-Aspect is broken down by naturally occurring soil microorganisms (fungi and bacteria), as well as sunlight.
+Garlon XRT and Garlon RTU are broken down by naturally occurring soil microorganisms (fungi and bacteria), as well as sunlight.
 When the process is complete, the final products are carbon dioxide, water and other organic materials.
 How quickly the product breaks down depends on rainfall and soil temperature.
+The time required to break down 50 percent of the active ingredient is approximately 30 days.